 Societe Generale

-We were thrilled to be chosen by Societe Generale, a leading European Financial Services group, as their 7th Charity of the Year partner 2015-2017.
-This was our first major partnership in the banking sector and it has made a massive difference to us and the people we support.
+We were excited to be chosen by Societe Generale, a top European financial services group, as their Charity of the Year partner from 2015 to 2017.
+This was our first major partnership in the banking sector, and it made a huge difference for us and the people we support.

-Voted for by Societe Generale's employees, the two-year partnership aimed to raise £600,000 through fundraising activities across the UK Group.
-The partnership raised an unbelievable £750,000, a huge £150,000 more than the original target.
+Societe Generale's employees voted for us as their charity partner for two years, with a goal to raise £600,000 through fundraising across the UK.
+The partnership raised an amazing £750,000, which was £150,000 more than the original target.

-Funds raised by Societe Generale supported the 'Advice to Action' campaign, helping people with mental health problems to get back on track.
+The money raised supported our 'Advice to Action' campaign, helping people with mental health problems get back on track.

-The funding helped us to answer almost 40,000 queries to our helpline, which offers information and advice to help people take the first steps towards better managing their mental health.
+The funds allowed us to answer almost 40,000 calls to our helpline, providing information and advice to help people start managing their mental health better.

-The campaign also funded 21 new projects for people with mental health problems to get support, build confidence and find employment in their communities.
-Projects ranged from a kitchen garden at Tameside, Oldham and Glossop Mind to Plymouth and District Mind's 'Get Into' project offering 1-to-1 specialist and personalised support to individuals for whom their mental health problems and associated stigma are a barrier to getting into work, training or employment.
+The campaign also funded 21 new projects to help people with mental health problems get support, build confidence, and find jobs in their communities.
+Projects included a kitchen garden at Tameside, Oldham and Glossop Mind, and Plymouth and District Mind's 'Get Into' project, which provided one-on-one support for people whose mental health issues and stigma made it hard for them to get into work, training, or employment.

 Paul, 23, a local Plymouth resident, felt 'Get Into' made a significant impact on his life: